The hair-raising Nadym River Bridge in Siberia

 The bridge that spans the Nadym River is submerged by over a foot of water in parts.
 This half-submerged bridge doesn’t look like something we’d ever volunteer to drive on.
 It’s the stuff nightmares are made of.
 The Nadym River freezes over between October and May every year and local reports cite plans to replace the rickety crossing with a hovercraft service.

-The construction of a new pontoon bridge crossing over the Nadym River, a left tributary of the Ob River, has started to relieve the traffic along the only existing floating bridge.
+The construction of a new pontoon bridge crossing the Nadym River, a left tributary of the Ob River, has started to relieve the traffic along the only existing floating bridge.
 A new fixed bridge for combined road and rail use is to be finished soon.